juxt/bidi/README.md

 ## Guards

-By default, routes don't dispatch on the request method and behave like Compojure's `ANY` routes.
+By default, routes ignore the request method, behaving like Compojure's `ANY` routes.
 That's fine if your handlers deal with the request methods themselves, as [Liberator](http://clojure-liberator.github.io/liberator/)'s do.
-However, you can specify a method by wrapping a route (or routes) in a pair, using a method-denoting keyword for the pattern.
+However, if you want to limit a route to a request method, you can wrap the route in a pair (or map entry), using a keyword for the pattern.
+The keyword denotes the request method (`:get`, `:put`, etc.)

 ```clojure
 ["/" {"blog {:get {"/index" (fn [req] {:status 200 :body "Index"})}}}]